fossabot/Rokon/.github/BUILDING.md

 - [GTK4](https://www.gtk.org) installed (don't forget gobject-introspection-1.0)
 - [Git](https://git-scm.com) installed and configured with your GitHub account and your commits signed
 - [Roku device](https://www.roku.com/products/roku-tv) (for local testing, not required for building)
-- Builiding the application for Windows requires [MSYS2](https://www.msys2.org/) with the dependencies for GTK4, Golang, and Rust (with cargo) installed.
+- Building the application for Windows requires [MSYS2](https://www.msys2.org/) with the dependencies for GTK4, Golang, and Rust (with cargo) installed.
 - Building the application for Windows from Linux/MacOS requires [cross-compiling](https://github.com/diamondburned/gotk4/issues/147) which is not supported by the project.
 That's not to say it's impossible, but it's not recommended.
 There's libraries missing from Fedora's repositories that are required for cross-compiling GTK4 Golang applications.
 It's best to let the CI/CD pipeline handle the Windows builds.
 Commit and push your changes to the repository and let the CI/CD pipeline handle the rest.
 - Patience and a willingness to learn